-- 1. Have a minimum of 90 credit hours - 2.
-Have a minimum cumulative GPA of 3.00 - Obtain the approval of the Department Chair/Program Coordinator and student's advisor via signature on the "Change of Registration" form. - 4.
+- 1. Have a minimum of 90 credit hours

+- 2. Have a minimum cumulative GPA of 3.00

+- 3. Obtain the approval of the Department Chair/Program Coordinator and student's

+- advisor via signature on the "Change of Registration" form. - 4.
 Students may enroll and count up to six credit hours of graduate-coursework toward both their undergraduate and graduate degrees. - a.
-Students accepted and enrolled into the Kinesiology Department's Pre-Athletic Training concentration may count up to 24 credit hours of Master of Science in Athletic Training graduate-coursework toward both their undergraduate and graduate degrees. - b.
-Students enrolled in the Organizational Studies major may count up to 9 credits of Master of Science in Organizational

-- Leadership graduate-coursework toward both their undergraduate and graduate degrees. - c.
-Students accepted and enrolled into the Education Department's Master's Pathway program may count up to 15 credit hours of Master in Education graduate coursework towards both their undergraduate and graduate degrees. - 5.
+Students accepted and enrolled into the Kinesiology Department's Pre-Athletic Training concentration may count up to 24 credit hours of Master of Science in Athletic Training graduate-coursework toward both their undergraduate and graduate degrees. - Students enrolled in the Organizational Studies major may count up to 9 credits of Master of Science in Organizational Leadership graduate-coursework toward both their undergraduate and graduate degrees. - c.
+Students accepted and enrolled into the Education Department's Master's Pathway program may count up to 15 credit hours of Master in Education graduate coursework towards both their undergraduate and graduate degrees. - d.
+Students accepted and enrolled into the Social Work 3+2 program may count up to 15 credit hours of Master of Social Work graduate-coursework toward both their undergraduate and graduate degrees. - e.
+Students enrolled in the Human Services and Psychology majors may count up to 12 credits of Master of Science in Clinical Mental Health Counseling graduate-coursework toward both their undergraduate and graduate degrees. - 5.
 Grades from coursework will count in both the undergraduate and graduate GPA. - 6.
 Graduate credit can apply toward upper division credit requirements for the undergraduate degree and major.

 An undergraduate student who is deficient in any of the above respects may not take a graduate course without the approval of the department chair of where the course is offered and Vice-Provost for Graduate and Professional Studies.
 Internal transfer of credit is subject to Graduate Program transfer credit regulations.
 Tuition for undergraduate students taking graduate courses will be based upon the combination of their total enrolled credits.
 If the student is taking 12 credits or more during a fall or spring semester with at least one day credit, the student will be billed as a full-time day undergraduate student.
 In all other scenarios, the student will be billed per credit hour based upon the stated undergraduate or graduate credit hour rates for each course enrolled.